escottalexander/sms-subscription-service/README.md

 - `CUSTOM %CODE OR ALL% %MESSAGE%` - To send a custom message to either a specific campaign or use ALL to send to entire list.
 - `STATUS` - To check the status of the process.
 Should return RUNNING if all is well.
 - `SHUTDOWN` - To shut down the process.
+- `SUBSCRIBE %CODE OR STOP%` - An admin can prepend 'SUBSCRIBE' to a normal user command to subscribe or unsubscribe their own account